amulya-shanbhag/CTF-Writeup-2025/_mypages/android.md

 1.**That's a lot** - _What animal was in the TikTok sent via text?_  (5)
 **Flag**:  <span style="color:red">Deer</span>

-For the texts sent, looked under the android messages section of the android image and searched with keyword "tiktok", opened the link and there were Deers as also seen from the reply to tiktok text.
+For the sent texts, I looked under the Android Messages section of the Android image and searched for the keyword "TikTok".
+I opened the link found in the messages, which led to an image of deers, matching the reply to the TikTok-related text.
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/deer.png" alt="IP Address" style="width:600px; height:auto;">

 2.**When you C it** - _What was the name of the geocacheing app used_?
 (5)
 **Flag**: <span style="color:red">C:geo</span>

-Searched keyword "geocaching", the playstore application came up in the searched and display name was right there.
+I searched for the keyword "geocaching", and the Play Store application appeared in the search results.
+The display name was visible right there.
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/geocaching.png" alt="App Name" style="width:600px; height:auto;">

 3.**Finding a good book** - _What location was the user looking for on 2024-11-11 at 2:46:10 PM UTC?_ (5)
 **Flag**: <span style="color:red">library champlain college</span>

-For location I started looking at the Google maps search logs from Axiom Location & Travel section, also from the clue I was looking for something related to "book" where there was only search for champlain college library
+For the location, I started by examining the Google Maps search logs in the Axiom Location & Travel section.
+Based on the clue, I was specifically looking for something related to "book".
+The only relevant search I found was for Champlain College Library.
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/library.png" alt="Library" style="width:600px; height:auto;">

 4.**Get in Contact** - _What is the users TikTok username?_ (5)
 **Flag**: <span style="color:red">mary.jones7358</span>

-Searched with tiktok and found the username in tiktok contacts - social networking section in Axiom
+I searched for "TikTok" and found the username in the TikTok contacts under the Social Networking section in Axiom.
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/username.png" alt="username" style="width:600px; height:auto;">

 5.**Highspeed Internet** - _What is the SIM display name?_ (5)